 See what making money online did for me and read about how I increased my net worth by $400,000 in just 4 years!

 I lost my job once during the economic downturn, so I know what it’s like looking for work.
 So if you are struggling to find a job and have some free time on your hands then listen up.
+These aren’t the usual suggestions of filling out endless surveys at Opinion Outpost, they are real ways to increase your earnings each month.
 Two of my suggestions are to take a class and work on improving other skills.
 Here’s a list of exactly what I’m talking about – courses and skills you can learn online that will help you make money at a job or on your own.
 I’ve included just the good stuff – you can put these skills on a resume or even base a freelance career on them.
 I didn’t include things like “learn how to get organized” or “learn how to network.”
 I think we already know those things are floating around on the internet anyway.

 Business development – Courses for Success is a great way to develop your financial and business acumen online.
 Check out their offers here Financial Management Online Bundle, Includes 10 Courses.
 There are more than just finance courses too, so give it a look around.
 Another company offering online and reputable career development courses is Great Courses, check out Course Sets – Save More When You Buy 2 or More Courses Together!

 Programming – This is an area I’ve been interested in improving my knowledge lately.
 I came across this free course on learning Python for beginners to coding.
 It comes with a lengthy guide and various lessons and drills to test out.
 Since there are various programming languages that are open-source, there are tons of other free resources out there, too.